haleymcdowell/nbbasics/readme.md

 Intro to notebook based computing for the aap course.
-Includes
+Includes:

 * a short history of notebook computing
 * intro to Jupyter Lab